alexjungaalto/FederatedLearning/material/flower-tutorial/README.md

 - **Part-B**: Running a simulation with 1k clients: We'll take the exact same client + strategy used in part-A and show how simple it is to scale such system to thousands of clients using Flower's Simulation Engine.

-- **Part-C**: Running clients on Rasberry Pi devices: Flower let's you run your FL workloads on real devices.
+- **Part-C**: Running clients on Raspberry Pi devices: Flower let's you run your FL workloads on real devices.
 We'll take the same clients designed in part-A and run them on a Raspberry Pi while the server remains on your development machine (e.g your laptop).

 > If you enjoy this material don't forget to give a ⭐️ to the [Flower Github repository](https://github.com/adap/flower)!

 ## Environmnet setup

 To start with this tutorial you'll need to create a Python environment and install some dependencies.
-The instructions here show you to do this with [Conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) but feel free to use anyother tool (e.g. `Poetry`, `pyenv` -- we'll use the latter for Part-C).
+The instructions here show you to do this with [Conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) but feel free to use any other tool (e.g. `Poetry`, `pyenv` -- we'll use the latter for Part-C).

 ```bash
 # Create a conda environment named "aalto-fl" that uses python 3.10